For the most part, expats will find that keeping in touch in Cambodia is fairly easy with a number of service providers to choose from.

-Internet is routinely available at restaurants, cafés and hotels in the main cities of Phnom Penh and Siem Reap, provided free for paying guests.
-Internet cafés are, therefore, not commonly found.
-Signal and speed varies greatly and can depend on location (service will decrease in reliability in remote areas) and the unpredictable weather.
+Internet is usually available at restaurants, cafés and hotels in the main cities of Phnom Penh and Siem Reap, and is free for paying guests.
+Signal and speed vary greatly and can depend on location (service reliability will decrease in remote areas) and unpredictable weather.
 Power cuts are frequent throughout the country, so expect service interruptions as a result.

 Mobile phones in Cambodia

 There are a number of mobile phone networks to choose from in Cambodia, with the main ones being Cellcard, MetFone and Smart.
-Mobile phone networks will often have international calling and texting plans on offer, so it's worth shopping around and comparing deals if planning to call home a lot.
+Networks will often have international calling and texting plans on offer, so it's worth shopping around and comparing deals if planning to call home a lot.

 Postal services in Cambodia

-There is a postal service of a kind in Cambodia.
-The reliability of receiving mail largely depends on whether one's house is easy to find, is clearly marked and has a mailbox attached to the gate.
-PO Boxes are the way to go if wishing to receive parcels from overseas because they are not reliant on doorstep delivery - instead, deliveries are collected in person from the post office.
+While a Cambodian postal service exists, the reliability of receiving mail largely depends on whether one's house is easy to find, is clearly marked and has a mailbox attached to the gate.
+PO boxes are the way to go if wishing to receive parcels from overseas, because they are not reliant on doorstep delivery – instead, deliveries are collected in person from the post office.